The Trick to Finding ‘Golden’ Roommates

 Watching reruns of Friends, you’d think it’s all nonstop fun, laughter, and takeout dinners.
 But in real life, the arrangement came with financial drama.

 The main problem we had was splitting the bills.
 In my first house, I was “the boss.”
 I rented the place from the owner, then found like-minded people to live with me.
 We all had a similar lifestyle, and I paid a maid to clean the place once a week.
 That seemed to work.

 What Happens When You Don’t Get to Choose?

-But then I moved into a place where the landlord rented by the room, and put together random people who had no other interest in sharing a living space than that of living cheaply.
+But then I moved into a place where the landlord rented the room, and put together random people who had no other interest in sharing a living space than that of living cheaply.
 On my first day, I asked about cleaning duties, and a guy told me no one cleaned.
-That simple.
+Just like that.

 I started showering in flip-flops because the bathroom was filthy.
 I bought my own set of pots and pans and stored them in my room because no one washed dishes.
 The same guy was found passed out drunk on the floor on a Saturday night, after he had tried to get into my room, thinking it was his.

 The police burst our door open at 3 a.m. one fine day because apparently one of the roommates’ hobbies involved petty theft and making fake passports.
 That place was hell, but as a responsible tenant who had given the landlord a whole month deposit, I wanted my money back should I move out.